 Texas A&M is engaged in Phase 1 of a three phase project associated with the conservation of the World Trade Center (WTC) Ship that was excavated at the WTC site.
-During the quarter, over \$21,000 was charged to this activity primarily for costs associated with the Texas A&M conservation work.
+Phase 1 is nearing completion and we anticipate getting a more detailed update in the next quarter.
+During the quarter, over \$33,000 was charged to this activity primarily for costs associated with the Texas A&M conservation work.
 Ultimately, The State Museum of Albany (The Museum) is expected to showcase the WTC Ship once the remnant is stabilized and delivered to Albany.
 We hope to finalize the agreement with the Museum in 2019.